Disease Information

 ABCDEFGHIJKLMNOPQRSTUVWXYZ

 Tonsillitis is an infection of the tonsils that causes inflammation.
-It's most common in children aged 3 to 7, who have larger tonsils than adults and older children.
+It is most common in children aged 5 to 15.
 The tonsils are made of lymphatic tissue.
 Their job is to produce antibodies that fight infection.
 Ironically, such tissue is quite prone to becoming infected itself.
 Tonsillitis can be caused by viral or bacterial infections.

 Many cases of tonsillitis never reach the doctor's office, but it is estimated that 15% of all visits to family doctors are because of tonsillitis.